nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edits the student at the specified `<index>`.
 The `<index>` refers to the index number shown in the displayed student list.
 The `<index>` must be a positive integer 1, 2, 3, …
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags and groups, the existing tags and groups of the student will be removed i.e adding of tags and groups are not cumulative.
+* When editing tags and groups, the existing tags and groups of the student will be removed, i.e adding of tags and groups are not cumulative.
 * You can remove all the student’s tags or groups by typing -t or -g without specifying any values after it.

 Examples: